 The upheaval added more pressure to an industry already under duress.
 The breadth of competition has been widening as technology advancements and emerging national economies opened up new avenues for startup suppliers.

 Product lifecycles have been shrinking as technology accelerated both product adoption and obsolescence.
 Margins have become razor-thin as companies continue to buy market share.
 As a result, supply chain businesses are now literally fighting for their very survival, and many lack the tools necessary to survive.

-Shippers, freight forwarders, brokers, and carriers are vulnerable because their increasingly sophisticated customer base has access to more products and services and can change vendors faster than ever before.
-A slight price difference can flip a long, well-established business partner into a former client.
+Shippers, freight forwarders, brokers, and carriers are vulnerable because their increasingly sophisticated customer base has access to more products and services and are able to change vendors faster than ever before.
+A slight price difference could flip a long, well-established business partner into a former client.